If you haven’t been to a gig before, then your first mosh pit is likely going to be quite the experience!

 A mosh pit is not an excuse to punch, kick or otherwise intentionally hurt others.

-While there is a history of violence at punk/metal shows, it is mostly a thing of the past.
+While there is a history of violence at punk/metal shows, it is mostly a thing of the past, and that’s where it should stay.

 The idea of indiscriminate violence in a mosh pit is a stupid machismo thing.